 How should we think of the CIA constraint in the light of borrowed reserves?
 Cosimano and Sheehan (1994) show from the study of discount window borrowing by weekly reporting banks disaggregated by Federal Reserve District that any single bank seldom visits the discount window and argue that this behavior is consistent either with banks not aggressively managing their discount window borrowings or more plausibly with the presence of considerable harassment costs imposed by the discount window officer.
 Hamilton (1998) states that banks act as if they faced a cost function for borrowing reserves from the Fed and the cost of borrowing includes nonpecuniary costs of borrowing in the form of additional regulation, supervision, and inferior credit standing with other banks.
-In this point of view, banks should not place excessive reliance on the discount window to obtain reserves for liquidity yield purpose.
+In this point of view, banks should not place excessive reliance on the discount window to obtain reserves and fund their loans to the public and thus, they might need to hold excess reserves for liquidity yield purpose.
 Hence, the CIA constraint which the bank faces might reflect bank's demand for liquidity.